RomGreen1/PhotoTube-Web/README.md

 - **Adding User**: Click on 'Register' in the left menu, fill in your information, and register.
 - **Login**: Click on 'Login' in the left menu, fill in your information, and log in.
 - **VideoPage**: When you click on a video, you can see the video along with a list of other videos on the side.
-- **UserPage**: When you click on a user's image under a video, you can see all of the user's videos and the most viewed video.
+- **UserPage**: When you click on a user's image under a video or on the left side icon, you can see all of the user's videos and the most viewed video.

 ### Login Features
 - **VideoPage**: